openbaton/docs/docs/zabbix-plugin.md

 List<Item> items = monitoringPluginCaller.queryPMJob(hostnames,performanceMetrics,"0");
 ```

-**items**: List of items which are coming from Zabbix.
+**items**: list of items.
 An item is a simple object of openbaton-libs which contains properties like: metric, hostname, lastValue, value.

 #### Subscribe & notifyInfo

-**NOT YET IMPLEMENTED**
+NOT YET IMPLEMENTED

 #### Create Threshold

 ```java
 String createThreshold(ObjectSelection selector, String performanceMetric, ThresholdType thresholdType, ThresholdDetails thresholdDetails) throws MonitoringException;
 ```
-This method creates a trigger on a specific item for one or more hosts.
+This method create a trigger on a specific item for one or more hosts.
 As a return value we get the id of the threshold.

-**selector**: This is the object to select hosts which will be part of the trigger.
+**selector**: object to select the hosts which will be part of the trigger.

-**performanceMetric**: Item to include in the trigger which needs to be already present in the hosts specified in the *selector*.
+**performanceMetric**: item to include in the trigger.
+The item need to be already present in the hosts specified in the *selector*.

-**thresholdType**: Defines the type of threshold.
+**thresholdType**: defines the type of threshold.
 (NOT YET IMPLEMENTED, please pass ThresholdType.SINGLE for the moment).

-**thresholdDetails**: This contains details of the threshold.
+**thresholdDetails**: details of the threshold.
 It contains:

-- function: refer to [Zabbix trigger function 2.2][zabbix-trigger-function-2.2]  
+- function: refer to [Zabbix trigger function 2.2][zabbix-trigger-function-2.2] or [Zabbix documentation 3.0][zabbix-trigger-function-3.0]
 - triggerOperator: operator
 - perceiverSeverity: severity of the trigger.
 - value: threshold value to compare with the actual value of the *performanceMetric*.